柳瀬尚紀『ジェイムズ・ジョイスの謎を解く』岩波新書、1996年

 JJBN: FRIEDMAN-1993

 Friedman, Susan Stanford, ed.
 Joyce: The Return of the Repressed.
-Ithaca and London: Cornell U P, 1993.
-(Uploaded by KOBAYASHI on 30 July 2013)
+Ithaca and London: Cornell UP, 1993.

 CONTENTS